ankitnewjobs/Azure-Practices-Examples/Example: 07/Demo.md

 4. Add a subnet with the following settings (leave others with their default values).

-- Setting	Value
+**- Setting	Value**

 - Name	subnet-appgw

 - Subnet address range	10.60.3.224/27

 - Click Save

 6. In the Azure portal, search and select Application Gateways, and, on the Application Gateways blade, click + Create.

 7. On the Basics tab, specify the following settings (leave others with their default values):

-- Setting	Value
+**- Setting	Value**

 - Subscription	your Azure subscription

 - Resource group	az104-rg6

 - Application gateway name	az104-appgw

 - Region	The same Azure region that you used in Task 1

 - Tier	Standard V2

 - Enable autoscaling	No

 - Minimum instance count	2

 - Availability zone	Zone 1

 - HTTP2	Disabled

 - Virtual network	az104-06-vnet1

 - Subnet	subnet-appgw (10.60.3.224/27)

 8. Click Next: Frontends > and specify the following settings (leave others with their default values).
 When complete, click OK.

-- Setting	Value
+**- Setting	Value**

 - Frontend IP address type	Public

 - Public IP address	Add new

 - Name	az104-gwpip

 - Availability zone	None

-9. Click Next : Backends > and then Add a backend pool.
+9. Click Next: Backends > and then Add a backend pool.
 Specify the following settings (leave others with their default values).
 When completed click Add.

-- Setting	Value
+**- Setting	Value**

-Name	az104-appgwbe
+- Name	az104-appgwbe

-Add backend pool without targets	No
+- Add backend pool without targets	No

-Virtual machine	az104-rg6-nic1 (10.60.1.4)
+- Virtual machine	az104-rg6-nic1 (10.60.1.4)

-Virtual machine	az104-rg6-nic2 (10.60.2.4)
+- Virtual machine	az104-rg6-nic2 (10.60.2.4)

 10. Click Add a backend pool.
 This is the backend pool for images.
 Specify the following settings (leave others with their default values).
 When completed click Add.

-- Setting	Value
+**- Setting	Value**
-Name	az104-imagebe
+- Name	az104-imagebe
+-
-Add backend pool without targets	No
+-  Add backend pool without targets	No

-Virtual machine	az104-rg6-nic1 (10.60.1.4)
+- Virtual machine	az104-rg6-nic1 (10.60.1.4)

 11. Click Add a backend pool.
 This is the backend pool for video.
 Specify the following settings (leave others with their default values).
 When completed click Add.

-- Setting	Value
+**- Setting	Value**
-Name	az104-videobe
+- Name	az104-videobe

-Add backend pool without targets	No
+- Add backend pool without targets	No

-Virtual machine	az104-rg6-nic2 (10.60.2.4)
+- Virtual machine	az104-rg6-nic2 (10.60.2.4)

 12. Select Next: Configuration > and then Add a routing rule.
 Complete the information.

-- Setting	Value
+**- Setting	Value**

-Rule name	az104-gwrule
+- Rule name	az104-gwrule

-Priority	10
+- Priority	10

-Listener name	az104-listener
+- Listener name	az104-listener

-Frontend IP	Public IPv4
+- Frontend IP	Public IPv4

-Protocol	HTTP
+- Protocol	HTTP

-Port	80
+- Port	80

-Listener type	Basic
+- Listener type	Basic

 13. Move to the Backend targets tab.
 Select Add after completing the basic information.

-- Setting	Value
+**- Setting	Value**

-Backend target	az104-appgwbe
+- Backend target	az104-appgwbe

-Backend settings	az104-http (create new)
+- Backend settings	az104-http (create new)

 14. In the Path-based routing section, select Add multiple targets to create a path-based rule.
 You will create two rules.
 Click Add after the first rule and then Add after the second rule.

 **Rule - routing to the image backend**

-- Setting	Value
+**- Setting	Value**

-Path	/image/*
+- Path	/image/*

-Target name	images
+- Target name	images

-Backend settings	az104-http
+- Backend settings	az104-http

-Backend target	az104-imagebe
+- Backend target	az104-imagebe

 **Rule - routing to the video backend**

-- Setting	Value
+**- Setting	Value**

-Path	/video/*
+- Path	/video/*

-Target name	videos
+- Target name	videos

-Backend settings	az104-http
+- Backend settings	az104-http

-Backend target	az104-videobe
+- Backend target	az104-videobe

 15. Be sure to Save and check your changes, then select Next: Tags >.
 No changes are needed.